-- Cave Story has a long sequence in the middle of the game, with several major plot twists, taking you through the Labyrinth and Waterway.
-There is very little room for exploration here, and the teleporters that would ordinarily return you to Player Headquarters are broken or only connect with each other.
+- Cave Story has a long sequence in the middle of the game, proceeding immediately from the Storehouse Boss Battle, taking you through the Labyrinth and Waterway and some major plot twists.
+There is very little room for exploration here, and the teleporters that would ordinarily return you to Player Headquarters are for the moment broken or only connecting with each other.

 - Mario & Luigi: Dream Team has Dreamy Mount Pajamaja.
 Before you enter, Bowser and Antasma use the Dreambearts to subdue the island's population... which then causes the dream portal back to the outside world to close the minute you enter.
 Got any sidequests you need doing?
 Tough luck, you can't get back out until you beat the dream version of Mount Pajamaja in a giant Luigi battle (after finding your way through a difficult maze of puzzle filled rooms and enemies of course).
 It's not all bad, an item shop does exist in this area in case you run out of supplies, but it's still a good hour or so of gameplay with no possible sidequests or exploration and no choice but to continue with the 'story'.